 Scientists say that although being one or the other is somewhat rooted in genetics, it’s possible to change into your preferred chronotype.

 Early Bird or Night Owl, which is better?

 So after all that, is there a better side?
 The answer is yes, scientists seem to slightly favor Early Birds.
 A study conducted at the University of Germany concluded that Night Owl’s have less white matter in their brains.
 Which indicates that Night Owls have a higher risk of depression and impaired cognitive functioning.

 In general, most studies point out that Night Owl’s are more prone to depression, habitual alcohol and tobacco use, and have poorer diet choices than early risers.
 However, they are also known to be smarter and have stronger resistance to sleepiness.

-Switching from Night Owl to Early Bird
+Switching from a Night Owl to an Early Bird

 Want to make the switch over to an Early Bird?
 It will take time, but it’s very possible.
 For those wanting to go from late nights to early mornings, some suggestions include lowering your light exposure in the evening, waking up with the sun, and having coffee and food in the morning.
 Studies suggest that the more consistent your sleep and wake time routine are, the closer you are to reaching Early Bird status.

 Although Early Birds get the win this time around.
 There are pros and cons for each type, and if you are determined, it’s quite possible to switch from one to the other.
 Just like any other lifestyle choice, you’ll have to stay determined to reach that end goal.